Scribery/tlog/README.md

 terminal window (re)sizes, it doesn't resize its own terminal to fit the output better.
 Further development will be addressing these.

+### Contributing
+Please read the [Contributing Guidelines](CONTRIBUTING.md) for more details on the process for submitting pull requests.

 [session_recording]: http://scribery.github.io/
 [log_format]: doc/log_format.md
 [elasticsearch]: https://www.elastic.co/products/elasticsearch